gbernstein/pixmappy/README.md

 * If you request a solution for an exposure/CCD pair that is not in the solution set, a `ValueError` exception will be raised.

+### Use in GalSim

+The `GalSimWCS` class allows `pixmappy` astrometric solutions to be used within `GalSim`. `GalSimWCS` will read a solution any one of three ways:
+* Giving a `PixelMapCollection` and the name of a WCS within that collection.
+* Giving a `yaml_file` which encodes a `PixelMapCollection`, plus the name of a WCS within that collection.
+* Specifying `use_DESMaps=True`, which triggers use of the `DESMaps` class and file-access methods described above, plus the exposure number and ccd number of the desired astrometric map.
+Choosing this option will by default access the Y6A1_ASTROMETRY solutions included in the repo, and is the simplest way to use the class.

 ### Astrometric error estimation

 The astrometric solutions above reduce uncertainties in the